McLaren–Greater Lansing Hospital

 McLaren Greater Lansing, is a tertiary teaching facility with 240 acute care beds, located in Lansing, Michigan on the southern edge of the Michigan State University campus.
-Among its services are a Level III Trauma Center/Emergency Department, Orthopedic and Sports Medicine Institute, comprehensive cardiac programs, medical/surgical units, and state-of-the-art women and children’s health services including a modern birthing center.
+Among its services are a Level III Trauma Center/Emergency Department, Orthopedic and Sports Medicine Institute, cardiac programs, medical/surgical units, and women and children's health services including a birthing center.
 Also located at the healthcare campus is the Karmanos Cancer Institute at McLaren Greater Lansing and Outpatient Care Center.

 Residency programs are affiliated with Michigan State University College of Osteopathic Medicine, Michigan State University College of Human Medicine, and the Statewide Campus System.
 Residencies include family medicine, internal medicine, orthopedic surgery, general surgery, anesthesiology, and obstetrics/gynecology.
 Fellowships are offered in cardiology, hematology/oncology, gastroenterology, and pulmonary critical care.
-McLaren Greater Lansing also participates in a city wide residency programs in emergency medicine, neurology, urology, psychiatry, and physical and rehabilitation medicine.
+McLaren Greater Lansing also participates in a citywide residency programs in emergency medicine, neurology, urology, psychiatry, and physical and rehabilitation medicine.

 History

 The hospital opened in 1913 as Ingham County Tuberculosis Sanatorium, a ten-bed county facility.

 In January 2012, Ingham Regional Medical Center was renamed McLaren Greater Lansing.

 On March 6, 2022, McLaren Greater Lansing closed its two legacy hospitals at 401 w.
-Greenlawn ave. and 2727 S. Pennsylvania Ave. and move to their brand new replacement hospital at 2900 Collins Road.
+Greenlawn ave. and 2727 S. Pennsylvania Ave. and moved to their new replacement hospital at 2900 Collins Road.